 First, we need to explain what Rapid Detox is.
 Secondly, we will describe what Rapid Detox by the Waismann Method really means.
-Why is the Waismann Rapid detox considered so much safer and better than any anesthesia detox out there?
+Why is the Waismann Rapid detox so much safer and better than any anesthesia detox out there?

 What is Rapid Detoxification?

 A rapid detox treatment, also known as rapid opiate detox, anesthesia detox or ultra-rapid detox, is a form of accelerated opioid detoxification performed by anesthesiologists in a hospital setting.
 By placing the individual under sedation, doctors can use specific medication to complete the cleansing of the receptors in under 2 hours.
-Although the anesthesia detox phase is quite short, the best rapid detox centers require people to remain inpatient 5 to 10 days for a complete detox and physiological stabilization period.
+Although the anesthesia detox phase is quite short, the best rapid drug detox centers require people to remain inpatient 5 to 10 days for a complete detox and physiological stabilization period.